Home solar panels can seem technical and complicated if you’re just starting out.

 Permitting and Approval

 For grid-tied solar panels to legally operate in the US, the project must be approved by the electric utility serving the property as well as the local authority having jurisdiction (AHJ), prior to installation.
-Permitting processes vary from state to state (and municipality to municipality), and most locales require a licensed engineer or electrician to sign off on the plans before they can be considered for approval.
+Permitting processes vary from state to state (and municipality to municipality), and most locales require a licensed engineer or electrician to sign off on the plans before they can be approved.

 System Installation

-Once you’ve got the go-ahead from your local building authority and utility, then it is time for installation day.
-Although large or complex roofs can increase project timelines, most home solar panel installations are completed within a day or two.
+Once you’ve got the go-ahead from your local AHJ and utility, it’s time for installation day.
+Although large or complex roofs can lengthen project timelines, most home solar panel installations are completed within a day or two.

 Inspection and Interconnection

-Discover what it's like to install solar panels with Palmetto, get a fast and free quote for your home, or learn more about our company.
+If you’re interested in seeing what solar panels can do for you, discover what it's like to install solar panels with Palmetto or get a fast and free quote for your home.

 See what solar can do for you: